 Can I Stop Blood Pressure Medication If My Reading Is Normal?

-Normal blood pressure while taking medication usually means the treatment is working, not that hypertension is cured.
-Here is why stopping suddenly is risky and how to discuss supervised changes with your doctor.
+A normal blood pressure reading while taking medication usually means the treatment is working, not that hypertension is cured.
+Here’s why stopping suddenly is risky, and how to discuss safer changes with your doctor.

-This is probably the most common question Famasi Care Specialists hear from patients who have been on blood pressure medication for months or years.
+Usually, no, and this is probably the most common question Famasi Care Specialists hear from people who have been on blood pressure medication for months or years.
 The readings have been stable.
 The numbers look good.
 The natural thought is: do I still need this?

 Stopping blood pressure medication abruptly is dangerous.
-The risks depend on which medication you are taking, but several classes of drugs can cause rebound hypertension — a sudden, dangerous spike in blood pressure — if stopped suddenly.
+The risks depend on which medication you're taking, but several classes of drugs can cause rebound hypertension — a sudden, dangerous spike in blood pressure — if stopped suddenly.

 Beta-blockers such as bisoprolol, metoprolol, atenolol, and propranolol are particularly risky to stop abruptly.
 These medications slow your heart rate and reduce the force of your heart's contractions.
-If you stop suddenly, your body may overcompensate: your heart rate can spike, your blood pressure can surge, and in some cases you may experience chest pain, irregular heartbeat, or even a heart attack.
-The risk is highest in the first 24 to 72 hours after the last dose.
+If you stop suddenly, your heart rate can jump, your blood pressure can surge, and in some cases you may experience chest pain, irregular heartbeat, or even a heart attack.
+The risk is highest in the first 24-72 hours after the last dose.

 Clonidine and other central alpha-agonists can cause severe rebound hypertension if stopped suddenly.
 Blood pressure can rise to dangerous levels within hours.